Holy water cannot help you now

-The woman strokes her hair lightly and whispers soothing affirmations, but her eyes dart all around and the girl knows she is ready for another attack at any moment.
+The woman's voice is gentle on her delicate ears, and she tells her everything is going to be okay as she presses her and the boy close, whispering soothing affirmations.
+She tells them it's not real, it's just a trick, but her eyes dart all around and the girl knows she is ready for another attack at any moment.

-They didn't have to wait long.
+They don't have to wait long.

 The girl, having already seen far more than her share of insanity that night, willingly complies.

-She tells them not to look once more, and the girl covers her hypersensitive ears in preparation for the gunshot she knows will be coming.
+The woman tells them not to look once more, and the girl covers her hypersensitive ears in preparation for the gunshot she knows will be coming.

 Except, it doesn't happen that way.